quittle/rules_web/README.md

   * `source` The source image to resize
   * `sizes` A list of sizes to resize the `source` image to
   * `allow_upsizing` An optional boolean of whether the build should not fail if one of the generated sizes is larger than the source image.
 Defaults to `False`.

+## Troubleshooting
+If you get an error similar to
+> ImportError: cannot import name 'sysconfig' from 'distutils'

+you will need to `apt install python3-distutils`